Several Wichita businesses robbed, police asking for help

 WICHITA, Kan.
-(KSNW) – The Wichita Police Department is asking for the public’s help in connection to at least six, separate robberies this weekend.
+(KSNW) – The Wichita Police Department is asking for the public’s help to find the suspect in connection to at least six robberies this weekend.

 Sunday

-Officer Paul Cruz told KSN the most recent happened around 9:45 a.m.
-Sunday, in the 900 block of South Glendale.
+Officer Cruz told KSN the most recent happened around 9:45 a.m.
+Sunday, at a Dollar General in the 900 block of South Glendale.

 He says a suspect went in, demanded money, and then left in a white, four-door vehicle.